Johnson Family Crest

 Origins of the Johnson family name

-The Johnson family name is of English origin and comes from the given name John.
-The name John comes from the Latin Johannes, which is derived from the Greek name Ioannes.
-The name John was popular among Christians in the Middle Ages, and the Johnson family name was derived from it.
+The name John in turn was derived from the Latin name 'Johannes', which came from the Greek name Ioannes.
+The name John was popular among Christians in the Middle Ages, and so ultimately, the Johnson family name was derived from it.

 The Johnson family name is associated with the English county of Yorkshire.
 The first recorded instance of the name Johnson was in the 12th century, when one William Johnson was recorded as living in Yorkshire.